Twana W. Roebuck

 Mrs. Wellman-Roebuck is married to Bobby Roebuck of the City of Winston-Salem and local artist, and together are the parents of two sons and one daughter and grandparents of four grandchildren.
-She is member of Alpha Kappa Alpha Sorority and Carver Road Church of Christ.
+She is a member of Alpha Kappa Alpha Sorority and Carver Road Church of Christ.
 For more information on Mrs. Wellman-Roebuck, check out Women in Leadership: Twana Roebuck.